capitalbr/barwinism/README.md

 Barwinism, a Genius clone, allows users to provide annotations and interpretation of song lyrics, news stories, sources, poetry, and documents.
-The backend was created on Rails & Postgres, while Javascript powered by React/Redux takes care of the frontend.
+I made the backend using Ruby on Rails and PostgreSQL, while JavaScript powered by React / Redux takes care of the frontend.

 This project was designed and built in under two weeks.